Aryagarg23/Terminally-Addicted/README.md

 # Terminally-Addicted 🖥️🎶🎮💬

-## Welcome to **Terminally-Addicted**, the project where everything happens in the terminal—because why should you ever leave the beautiful, cozy, blinking cursor life?
-From playing your favorite Spotify tracks 🎧 to managing your GitHub issues 🐙, chatting with a GPT-powered bot 🤖, and organizing your life with Todoist 📝, everything is packed inside your good ol’ terminal.
-No JavaScript, no flashy interfaces—just pure, unadulterated terminal goodness.
+## Welcome to **Terminally-Addicted**, the project where everything happens in the terminal—and VIM.
+Because why should you ever leave the beautiful, cozy, blinking cursor life?
+From playing your favorite Spotify tracks 🎧 to managing your GitHub issues 🐙, chatting with a GPT-powered bot 🤖, and organizing your life with Todoist 📝, everything is packed inside your good ol’ terminal and beloved VIM editor.
+No JavaScript, no flashy interfaces—just pure, unadulterated terminal and VIM goodness.

 # **_You never have to leave.
 No, really... you don’t.
 Trust us. 🌀_**